Rust unit testing: simplify your tests

 Reorganize Testing Code

-There is a concept behind all of the things that I am going to cover in the next few lines: refactoring.
-Refactoring is changing the code with some purpose while keeping exactly the same functionality.
-When we want to refactor our production code, we use the tests to verify that its functionality hasn't changed: we introduce the changes and check that the tests still pass.
+There is a concept behind everything that I am going to cover in the next few lines: refactoring.
+Refactoring is changing the code with a specific purpose while maintaining exactly the same functionality.
+When we refactor our production code, we use tests to verify that its functionality hasn't changed: we introduce the changes and check that the tests still pass.
 In this case, we are going to refactor our tests and, since we don't have tests to verify our tests, we are going to be extra-careful with the changes and assume that if they still pass, they do their job.

 Code organization is a very personal matter.
-If you have been doing this for a while you know how obvious it is to write your code in a certain way… to you.
+If you have been doing this for a while, you know how obvious it is to write your code in a certain way… to you.
 Other people will prefer to do things differently and rightfully so.
-But the same problem applies to formatting your code properly and we still have linters.
-There are a set of rules that most developers of a language agree upon.
+But the same problem applies to properly formatting your code, and we still have linters.
+There is a set of rules that most developers of a language agree upon.
 In the case of the tests, I would claim that robustness, i.e., lack of fragility, and avoiding repetition are common goals for all of us.

 Constants to the rescue

 Let's start with robustness.
 We want to write tests that we can trust both when they pass and when they fail.
-If I write a test and I have to spend some non-trivial amount of time to understand why it ain't passing, only to find out that it was a problem with some typo that I introduced in a string of the test, that is not very productive.
+If I write a test and have to spend some non-trivial amount of time understanding why it ain't passing, only to find out it was a typo I introduced in a string of the test, that is not very productive.

 Could I reduce the number of times I have to type/fix each one of those strings?
-Yes, I could if I use constants.
-Then, if I make a typo with the name of my constants, the compiler will let me know right away that the constant names don't match and I won't spend valuable time on trying to find which of the different instances of my string is wrong.
+Yes, I could if I used constants.
+Then, if I make a typo with the name of my constants, the compiler will let me know right away that the constant names don't match, and I won't spend valuable time trying to find which of the different instances of my string is wrong.
 This is much better than using different strings with the same value.

 Let's apply this to the existing code.
-We can start by defining constants for the first and last name.
+We can start by defining constants for the first and last names.

 const PRIMARY_FIRST_NAME: &str = "Lex";